-Visual health is crucial for all aspects of life— seeing, learning, and connecting with others.
-Follow these tips to protect your child’s eyes and developing vision, to give them a life-time of successful achievements.
+Visual health is crucial for all aspects of life— seeing, learning, and enjoying life to the fullest.

 Many parents share similar concerns about their child’s vision.
 Some of the most common worries include:

 - Is their vision developing normally?